-As you prepare to file your taxes and try to get all of your paperwork in order, a missing form might have you wondering if you can take some short cuts.
+As you prepare to file your taxes and try to get all of your paperwork in order this year, a missing form might have you wondering if you can take some shortcuts.
 Maybe you lost your W-2 or maybe it never showed up.
-Can you still file your taxes anyway or would doing so put you in legal peril?
+Can you still file your taxes anyway, or would doing so put you in legal peril?

 - Your employer’s identification number

 - Your total wages, including tips and any other compensation

 - Your social security wages and tips (as separate items)